Uroojrafique5/read/README.md

 ## Working Principle

-1. When the user creates a note, the app checks for internet availability.
-2. the note is temporarily stored in **Hive** .
+1.**User Registration & Access:**
+Once a user registers with an email and password, they can start creating and managing their personal notes.

+2.**Local Storage with Hive:**
+All notes are securely and efficiently stored locally using the Hive database, ensuring fast performance even without internet connectivity.

+3.**Complete Note Management:**
-3. The user can view, edit, delete, and categorize notes.
+Users can view, edit, delete, and organize their notes into different categories for better productivity and structure.

+4.**Voice & Image Support:**
-4. Voice and image notes are stored as files linked to each note record.
+The app supports rich note types — users can create voice and image notes, which are saved as linked files within each note entry.

 ---